playwright-community/jest-playwright/README.md

 - `device` <[string]>.
 Define a [device](https://github.com/microsoft/playwright/blob/master/docs/api.md#browsertypedevices) to run tests into.
 Actual list of devices can be found [here](https://github.com/Microsoft/playwright/blob/master/src/deviceDescriptors.ts)
 - `exitOnPageError` <[boolean]> Exits page on any global error message thrown.
 Defaults to `true`.

+**Note**:
-**Note**: You can also specify browser with `BROWSER` environment variable.
+- You can also specify browser with `BROWSER` environment variable.
 You should do it only if you are using the whole playwright package.
+- You can specify device with `DEVICE` environment variable.

 ## Put in debug mode